telecom-se/hpp/lab1/README.md

 In what follows, we will create some Java programs in order to observe the effect of the cache hierarchy on simple data structure tasks.

-You are strongly encourage to first read [a very nice document from U. Drepper](https://people.freebsd.org/~lstewart/articles/cpumemory.pdf).
+You are strongly encourage to first read [a very nice document from U. Drepper](https://people.freebsd.org/~lstewart/articles/cpumemory.pdf). - mostly pages 15 -- 24.
+Don't expect everything to make sense, but be sure to read again this passage before the "Discover JMH" section.

 ## Read Walks using arrays